Mark Kermode: Music

-Kermode played double bass for a skiffle/rockabilly band called The Railtown Bottlers in the early 1990s.
-The Railtown Bottlers were the house band on the BBC show Danny Baker After All for a series, starting in 1993, where he performed with Madness lead singer, Suggs.
-In 2001 he formed The Dodge Brothers, playing double bass in the skiffle quartet.
+Kermode played double bass for a skiffle/rockabilly band called the Railtown Bottlers in the early 1990s.
+They were the house band on the BBC show Danny Baker After All for a series, starting in 1993, in which he performed with the Madness lead singer Suggs, Nick Heyward, Alison Moyet, Aimee Mann, Nanci Griffith, Tim Finn and Squeeze.
+In 2001 he formed skiffle quartet the Dodge Brothers, playing double bass.

-Talking about his musical abilities he says “Somehow I got away with it.
+Talking about playing the chromatic harmonica with an orchestra at the Royal Festival Hall, he said: "Somehow I got away with it.
 You can listen to it.
-It’s not terrible, it’s not brilliant, but it’s fine.”
-Kermode says that sheer persistence is the key to his musical success: “I’d rate enthusiasm and persistence over talent.
-And that’s been a guiding light, that you shouldn’t be put off by being unprepared or technically inept.
+It's not terrible, it's not brilliant, but it's fine."
+Kermode says that sheer persistence is the key to his musical success: "I'd rate enthusiasm and persistence over talent.
+And that's been a guiding light, that you shouldn't be put off by being unprepared or technically inept.
 I have managed to surround myself with other people who can play.
-And actually that’s the trick.”
+And actually that's the trick."

 Personal life

 Kermode is married to Linda Ruth Williams, a professor who lectures on film at the University of Exeter.
 From October to November 2004, they jointly curated a History of the Horror Film season and exhibition at the National Film Theatre in London.
 Kermode and Williams have two children.

 Kermode has been described as "a feminist, a near vegetarian (he eats fish), a churchgoer and a straight-arrow spouse who just happens to enjoy seeing people's heads explode across a cinema screen".

 In the mid-1980s, Kermode was an "affiliate" of the Revolutionary Communist Group (RCG) and was involved in the Viraj Mendis Defence Campaign, against the deportation of one of the group's members to Sri Lanka.
-This developed into a high-profile national campaign involving people from left-wing groups such as the RCG, local residents of Manchester, and extending to church leaders and Labour Party Members of Parliament.
+This developed into a high-profile national campaign involving people from left-wing groups such as the RCG, local residents of Manchester and extending to church leaders and Labour Party Members of Parliament.
 Kermode describes himself in this period as "a red-flag waving bolshie bore with a subscription to Fight Racism Fight Imperialism and no sense of humour."

 Awards and honours

 Kermode is a patron of the charitable trust of the Phoenix Cinema in North London, which was his favourite cinema during his childhood in East Finchley.
-The tenth anniversary episode of Kermode and Mayo's Film Review was broadcast from the venue as part of its relaunch celebrations in 2010.
+The tenth-anniversary episode of Kermode and Mayo's Film Review was broadcast from the venue as part of its relaunch celebrations in 2010.

 In 2013, Kermode was appointed an Island of Culture Patron by the Isle of Man Arts Council.

 In 2016, Kermode was made an honorary Doctor of Letters at the University of Winchester.

 In 2018, Kermode was appointed Honorary Professor in the Film Studies Department at the University of Exeter.